 Chase Customer Service: How To Get in Contact Fast

-Serving nearly half of American households, Chase offers a broad lineup of products and services ranging from personal banking to wealth management and business services.
+Chase offers a broad lineup of products and services ranging from personal banking to business services.
 Chase has over 4,700 branches and about 16,000 ATMs available to customers across the country.
-You can always stop into a branch, but the website, mobile banking message center, social media support, and phone numbers offer customers plenty of options for getting assistance.
+You can always stop into a branch, but the website, mobile banking message center, social media support and phone numbers offer customers plenty of options for getting assistance.

 How Do I Speak to a Chase Representative?

 When you visit the Chase homepage, the “Customer Service” link is located in the upper right corner of the webpage.
-Select “Get help with your account” from the drop-down menu to explore ways to reach a representative of Chase.
+Select “See help options” from the drop-down menu to explore ways to reach a Chase representative.

 This page provides a detailed listing of account services you may need help with.
-Popular topics are followed by ways to get assistance with your various Chase accounts, and frequently asked questions that may help you solve your problem yourself online.
+Popular topics are followed by ways to get assistance with your various Chase accounts, and frequently asked questions that may help you solve your problem yourself.

 If you are deaf or hard of hearing, or if you have a speech disability, you can reach Chase customer service by dialing 711 on any phone for operator relay assistance.